heapwolf/level-2pc/README.md

 There are trade-offs to every type of replication.
 I will try to create some specific numbers for you soon.

+# REPLICATION METHODS

+## SYNCHRONOUS REPLICATION (SYNC)

+Write is not considered complete until all peers have acknowledged the write.
+Strong Consistency.
+Unfortunately in this mode, if a single peer goes down, then replication will not take place across the remaining peers.

+## SEMI-SYNCHRONOUS REPLICATION (SEMISYNC) (DEFAULT)

+The write is considered complete as soon as all connected and alive peers confirm the write.
+In this mode, if a peer goes down, it is removed from the peers required to acknowledge the write.
+This still provides strong consistency for all the connected peers, but better fault tolerance and flexibility for adding new peers and for peers going down for maintainance or network distruptions.

 # USAGE

 ## EXAMPLE